 Acquiring evidence remotely from global endpoints in minutes.

 With operations across 4 continents, investigations involve endpoint assets distributed all over the world.
 Security operations are carried out from a central CDC located at the global headquarters in Istanbul.
 Previously, it was extremely time consuming and expensive to travel to the endpoint assets under investigation and collect forensic evidence.
-This was a key motivation to invest in a Enterprise Forensics solution like Binalyze AIR to remotely collect evidence from any endpoint in just a few minutes.
+This was a key motivation to invest in a DFIR solution like Binalyze AIR to remotely collect evidence from any endpoint in just a few minutes.

 “As part of our security operations program, we run regular cybersecurity exercises.
 In one of the exercises we have done before implementing Binalyze AIR, we tried to investigate suspicious endpoints in Afghanistan.
 It took us more than a week to bring the endpoints into the CDC for investigation.